amizar1/ISQA3420/UseCases.md

 **Primary Actor:** Corporate Manager

-**Goal in Context:** The Corporate manager is able to apply the new policy to the software package
+**Goal in Context:** The Corporate manager is able to apply the new policy to the software package.

 **Stakeholders:**
 - Corporate Manager: To apply the correct policy to the software package